CamDavidsonPilon/lifelines/docs/Survival analysis with lifelines.rst

 .. image:: images/lifelines_intro_lcd.png

 Alternatively, you can use a parametric model to model the data.
 This allows for you to "peer" below the LOD, however using a parametric model means you need to correctly specify the distribution.
-You can use plots like qq-plots to help invalidate some distributions, see `Selecting a parametric model using QQ plots`_.
+You can use plots like qq-plots to help invalidate some distributions, see `Selecting a parametric model using QQ plots`_ and `Selecting a parametric model using AIC`_.

 .. code:: python